calyxir/calyx/docs/tutorial/langtut.md

 Here, we use the memory's `read_data` port to get the initial value out.

-[TK: I thought this would need to be `val.write_en = mem.done`, so we make sure the register takes its value after the read finishes?
-But apparently it needs to be as above, i.e., always enabled.
-When I try to use `mem.done`, the whole thing seems to silently "get stuck"?
-(1) I'm not sure why that's not right, and (2) this would be a really good thing to have a dynamic debugging tool for... perhaps the interpreter.
-To show that the `upd` and `write` groups never run if `read` never signals it's finished.]

 Finally, we need a third group to add and update the value in the register:

     group upd {